Since 2017

 making Easter cake molds - photo step 10

-11. Wrap can with the cut strip; apply paste to the overlap allowance using the back of a spoon.
+11. I wrap the cut strip around the can and brush paste onto the allowance, using the back of a spoon.

 making Easter cake molds - photo step 11